QYQYMBA/ChiyaProject/README.md

 # Settings
 This section will explain what different settings are doing
 ### General Settings
-1) Run on startup - if this is checked, the programm will start automatically with yout windows
+1) Run on startup - if this is checked, the programm will start automatically with yout windows.
-2) Run as administrator - if this is checked, the programm will run as administrator
+2) Run as administrator - if this is checked, the programm will run as administrator.
 3) Auto update - if this is checked, the program will check if update is available and perform update in background.
-Can be used only with administrator mode.
-4) Start in tray - if this is checked, the programm will start directly in tray
+4) Start in tray - if this is checked, the programm will start directly in tray.
 5) Current Combination - you can select what key kombination you want to use. **This will affect key kombination in windows and not only in Chiya.**

 ### Layout Controller Settings